 The October 24, 2024 cruise on the Oasis of the Seas departs from Barcelona, Spain.
 On this 14 Night Spain & Transatlantic (Barcelona To Ft.
-Lauderdale) sailing, the ship will visit a total of 7 different cruise port destinations, including its departure port.
+Lauderdale) sailing, the ship will visit a total of 7 cruise port destinations, including its departure port.
 The Oasis of the Seas sets sail on Thursday, Oct 24th and returns on Thursday, Nov 7th.

 Use the buttons below to toggle between cabin types.